fung2682/fung2682/README.md

 - 👋 Hello, I’m @Jeffrey Fung
-- 👀 Interested in software engineering, game development.
+- 👀 Interested in data analytics, artificial intelligence, and machine learning.
 - 💡 Experience in Python, C++, C, Java.
-Knowledge of SQL.
+Knowledge of SQL, R, Swing, PyQt, Scikit-Learn, TensorFlow.
 - 🌱 Currently majoring Computer Science and Finance at The University of Hong Kong.
 - 📫 How to reach me: fung2682@gmail.com, fung2682@connect.hku.hk